 Allen provided scoring punch off the bench, scoring six or more points on eight occasions, including a pair of double-figure performances.
 He enjoyed a breakout game against No. 13 Kansas on Dec.
 16, setting then-personal bests in points (13), field goals (five), 3-pointers (three) and rebounds (two) in 14 minutes of work.
 He saw his most extensive action against Delaware State on Dec.
 22, finishing with season highs of 14 points, four assists and two steals in a career-high 26 minutes of work.
 He made an early impact, coming off the bench with six points, including a pair of 3-pointers, and two assists in the win over Eastern Illinois on Nov.
 11. Allen closed non-conference action on a high note, scoring all four of his points in a 10-0 run and adding a season-high four rebounds in the win over Stetson on Dec.
 29.

 He played in all 18 Big Ten games as one of the first guards off the bench.
 Allen tallied five points or more on five occasions, including an eight-point effort in the win over Wisconsin on Jan.
-12. That was part of a three-game stretch where he averaged 5.7 ppg on 43 percent shooting.
+12. That was part of a three-game stretch where he averaged 5.7 ppg.
 He also had five points and two rebounds in seven minutes in a win over No. 14 Minnesota on Dec.
 5 and six points, including a pair of 3-pointers, in the Huskers’ win in Minneapolis on Feb.
 6.

 Allen was one of the nation's top high school shooters and was a consensus top-100 recruit for the class of 2018.
 A four-star prospect by ESPN, Scout and Rivals, Allen was rated the No. 11 prospect in New England by the New England Recruiting Report.